(photo courtesy USAF)

 Step 3: Take the Placement Test

 This is a Colorado state requirement and is one test that everybody aces.
-The Accuplacer placement test is available at the Peterson AFB and Fort Carson offices.
-Please see Our Locations for specific days and times for testing services.
-You can also contact our office to request online study guides to assist in preparing for the placement test.
+The Accuplacer placement test is available at the Fort Carson and Peterson AFB PPCC offices.
+For placement test information at those locations, please choose.
+Additionally, placement testing is available at the PPCC main campuses.
+For placement test information at those locations, please choose.
+You can also contact the military offices to request online study guides to assist in preparing for the placement test.

 Step 4: Credit for Military Service